bgachara/bgachara.github.io/posts/rust_ref.md

 println!("{}", number.value);

 ```
-- when crate is a library, all items denoted as public will be accessible to anyone who imports our library.
+- When crate is a library, all items denoted as public will be accessible to anyone who imports our library.

 ## Ownership

 - Scoping rules are very strict and with good reason.
-- Managing *lifetimes* and *mutability* in a memory-safe way is much easier when we disallow accessing items from parent blocks.
+Managing *lifetimes* and *mutability* in a memory-safe way is much easier when we disallow accessing items from parent blocks.

 ### Rules

-- each value in Rust has a variable that's called it's owner.
-- there can only be one owner at a time.
-- when the owner goes out of scope, the value will be dropped.
+- Each value in Rust has a variable that's called it's owner.There can only be one owner at a time.
+When the owner goes out of scope, the value will be dropped.

-- rules have different implications depending on whether our data is stored on the stack or heap.
+- Rules have different implications depending on whether our data is stored on the stack or heap.

 ### Stack vs Heap